Carifiesta: Costumes

 The costumes worn at Carifiesta are similar to those of other Caribbean Carnival celebrations.
 They are designed to show a lot of skin and feature bright colors, beading, and exotic headdresses.
 Women will typically be seen in bikini-style outfits, covered in gems, beads, and sequins, and adorned with feathered headdresses to match.
 Male costumes consist of decorated, and colorful shorts, paired with beaded neck pieces.
 Costumes at Carifiesta vary from the typically skin-bearing costumes, some people will wear costumes with a more obvious theme that will offer more coverage.
 Some dress in apparel that comes from the era in which their ancestors were enslaved, to call attention to their heritage.
-Since 2014 there have been more carnival bands doing Jab throwing, oil, mud, paint, ink like its J'ouvert.
+Since 2014 there have been more carnival bands doing Jab covering their bodies in oil, mud, paint, ink similar to J'ouvert-style costuming.

 History

-In 1995 the parade was cancelled to do conflict and gun shootings.
-In 2010 the parade was cancelled due to conflict, as Henery Antoine and Everiste Blaize disputed how and by whom the parade should be organized.
+In 1995 the parade was cancelled due conflict and gun shootings.
+In 2010 the parade was cancelled due to conflict, as Henry Antoine and Everiste Blaize disputed how and by whom the parade should be organized.
 The two promoters were not able to resolve their differences and work together.
 Several years later they were still unable to come to terms.
-In 2013 Blaize was again in conflict with Matthew Veloza of the group Montreal Carnival Vibration.
-Issues arose when their float broke down and no one from the Caribbean Cultural Festivities Association took responsibility to resolve the issue.
-The issue escalated When partners where not happy with CCFA.
-Montreal Carnival Vibration work one more year with CCFA till trouble continued.
-Matthew left the organization with all partners and sponsors.
-In 2016 the parade when on with less than 100 participants in costume and less than 10 floats also the organization is financially unstable.
-The election of Jason Forbes took place in 2018 and he struggled and Work extremely hard to bring to community together.
-But it was to late with the beginning of the covid pandemic Jason Forbes announced that he will resign on June 1 2021.
+In 2013 Blaize was again in conflict.
+The issue escalated when partners where not happy with CCFA.
+In 2016 the parade went on with less than 100 participants in costume and less than 10 floats also the organization is financially unstable.
+The election of Jason Forbes took place in 2018 and he struggled and worked extremely hard to bring to community together.
+But it was too late with the beginning of the COVID pandemic Jason Forbes announced his resignation on June 1 2021.